wellcomecollection/platform/cache_cleaner/README.md

     Items are deleted in order of last access time -- items which haven't been accessed very recently are deleted first.

 Both of these parameters are configurable.

-Although we're using EFS, a lot of the core logic could be repurposed to run against a conventional file system.

 ## Usage